-\begin{example} The order $(\mathbb{Q}; <)$ over rational numbers is a finitely bounded homogeneous model-complete core.
+\begin{example} The order $(\mathbb{Q}; <)$ over rational numbers is a finitely bounded homogeneous model-comple\-te core.
 Theorem~\ref{thm:main} covers all its expansions by first-order definable relations.
-In this case all corresponding CSPs are L-hard, in fact even NL-hard.
+In this case, all corresponding CSPs are L-hard, in fact, even NL-hard.

-On the other hand, consider $(V;E, N)$ which is the expansion of the countable universal homogeneous graph (or the countable homogeneous triangle-free graph) by the \emph{non-edge} relation which holds on different vertices not connected by an edge.
-Its CSP is first-order definable (and hence in non-uniform AC$^0$) but, as we will see, some its first-order expansions give rise to L-hard CSPs. \end{example}
+On the other hand, consider $(V; E, N)$ which is the expansion of the countable universal homogeneous graph (or the countable homogeneous triangle-free graph) by the \emph{non-edge} relation which holds on different vertices not connected by an edge.
+Its CSP is first-order definable (and hence in non-uniform AC$^0$) but, as we will see, some of its first-order expansions give rise to L-hard CSPs. \end{example}

 In order to prove Theorem~\ref{thm:main}, we first provide a new proof of Theorem~\ref{thm:LaroseTesson} and then generalize the new proof to infinite structures covered by Theorem~\ref{thm:main}.